iDigitalFlame/XMT/README.md

 # XMT: eXtensible Malware Toolkit

-XMT is a full featured C2 framework written in Golang that allows for control, data exfiltration and some other cool functions.
+XMT is a full-featured C2 framework written in Golang that allows for control, data exfiltration and some other cool functions.
 Can be used to make full C2 clients/servers with little out-of-the-box changes.